firebase/functions-samples/user-data-cleanup/doc/design.md

 This Diagram shows the workflow of the current Auto Wipeout library works.
-But it can be generalized to a system which supports Cloud Storage and other variation of Wipepout.
+But it can be generalized to a system which supports Cloud Storage and other variation of Wipeout.
 The generalized system is described as the 3-step process:

 1. Parse RTDB or Storage security rules to internal representations (json object: Rule tree)
     1. RTDB parse json object
-    2. Cloud Storage/verax rules: lightweight parse generated from PEG.js parse generator.
+    2. Cloud Storage for Firebase rules: lightweight parser generated from PEG.js parse generator.
 (This part hasn’t yet been open sourced.)
 2. Extract user data rules from Rule trees.
 User data rules are patterns describing places where user data are stored.
 (The